Samra steals show with gold as Indian shooters dominate | Sports-Games

 - China

-The young Sift Kaur Samra stole the show with a gold medal in the women's 25m rifle 3 position event as Indian shooters set the range ablaze by securing as many as six medals at the Asian Games here on Wednesday.
+Young star Sift Kaur Samra stole the show with a gold medal in the women's 25m rifle 3 position event as Indian shooters set the range ablaze by securing as many as seven medals at the Asian Games here on Wednesday.

 On her way to silver, Esha upstaged her senior Manu Bhaker who finished a disappointing fifth after topping the qualification.